sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 {{< img class="inset-image" src="*/virtualpiano-screenshot.png"  alt="">}}

 The app itself is a [Next.js](https://nextjs.org) Typescript React app hosted on [Vercel](https://vercel.com).
-I figured React would make the interactivity part a bit easier, managing things like showing which keys are playing and reducing repetition when rendering the keyboard, but you could equally do it in vanilla JS.
+I figured React would make the interactivity part a bit easier, handling the UI updates and reducing repetition when rendering the keyboard, but you could equally do it in vanilla JS.

 ### How sound works: relevant science bit
 Sound is made up of vibrations that travel as waves: the shape of the wave is known as the **waveform**.
 The number of vibrations in a time period gives us the **frequency** of the sound: frequency is measured in Hertz (Hz).
 1 Hz is one cycle (complete wave) per second, so a frequency of 3 Hz will be 3 cycles per second.